 Now Offering Full Audiology Services and Hearing Aids.
-Contact one of our offices for more information.
+Contact our office for more information.

 Hearing loss has a lot of different causes and manifestations.
 It can be sudden or gradual.
 It can occur in one ear or both ears.
 It can be temporary or permanent.
 It happens to people of all ages and is associated with the aging process.
 Before discussing causes and treatments for hearing loss, it is important to understand how hearing works.